 Replacing your sunglasses lenses

 While sunglasses may seem like a luxury to some, they are in truth a hybrid of fashion and critical function.
-While we want to look good and avoid squinting into the sun (not a good look for anyone), sunglasses are also essential for saving your eyes from the detrimental effects of UV rays, a huge contributor to early ageing and, at worst, cancer.
+While we want to look good and avoid squinting into the sun (not a good look for anyone), sunglasses are also essential for saving your eyes from the detrimental effects of UV rays, a huge contributor to early ageing and, at worst, cancer (find out more about the effects UV rays have on your eyes).
 But, we know quality sunglasses can come at a hefty price, especially for high-fashion brands.

 Reglazing an investment pair, newly purchased frames, or swapping out standard lenses for tinted sunglasses lenses is a great way to keep costs down from the hefty price tag of the high-street while getting to enjoy the luxury fashion brands you know and love.